Electronic Resources A-Z

 Provides 30,000 digital images of paintings, sculpture and architecture, including images from many important collections.
 Descriptive data includes references to the occurrences of these images in 19 major art history texts.

 CINAHL® with Full Text is rich collection of full text for nursing & allied health journals, providing full text for more than 1,350 journals indexed in CINAHL®.
 Full-text coverage dates back to 1937.
-CINAHL Complete also provides access to health care books, nursing dissertations, evidence-based care sheets and quick lesson disease overviews, and continuing education modules.
-CINAHL Complete provides full text for journals in other disciplines including biomedicine, alternative/complementary medicine, consumer health and more.
+CINAHL with Full Text also provides access to health care books, nursing dissertations, evidence-based care sheets and quick lesson disease overviews, and continuing education modules.
+CINAHL with Full Text provides full text for journals in other disciplines including biomedicine, alternative/complementary medicine, consumer health and more.

 City-Data.com – Internet Resource